The Land of Stories: The Wishing Spell

 The first book in the series, The Wishing Spell, was published in July 2012.

 It has been eleven months since twins Alex and Conner Bailey lost their father in a car accident, a month before their eleventh birthday.
 Since then, their mother has been trying to balance her job with caring for her family.
 On their twelfth birthday, their grandmother gives them an old book of fairy tales from her childhood, which Alex decides to keep despite Conner telling her to throw it away.
-After she accidentally enters the book, Conner also enters it to help her.
-Upon arriving in the fairy-tale world, they meet Froggy, a man turned into a frog who gives them a journal that tells of the Wishing Spell: a spell that can grant a person's wish if they have eight specific items.
-Hoping to return to the real world, Alex and Conner set out to find the items needed for the Wishing Spell.
+After she accidentally enters the book, Conner also enters because she and him fell in it.
+Upon arriving in the fairy-tale world, they meet Froggy, a man turned into a frog from a witch and asks them questions and is who gives them a journal from a man who loved a women in the Otherworld, that tells of the Wishing Spell and it's ingredients: a spell that can grant a person's wish if they have eight specific items.
+Hoping to return to the Otherworld, Alex and Conner set out to find the items needed for the Wishing Spell.
 Along the way, they meet various fairy tale characters from stories that their father had told them, including the Huntress, the daughter of the Huntsman.
 She works for the Evil Queen, who also seeks to use the Wishing Spell which they learn can only be used twice, and that man who wrote the journal already used it.
-They later conclude that their father is from the fairy-tale world.
+After the stories their father made up and they saw them, they later conclude that their father is from the fairy-tale world.